soulverteam/SoulverCore/README.md

 ## Installation using the Swift Package Manager (SPM)

-Xcode 12 and later lets you integrate SoulverCore into your project using the Swift Package Manager.

-In Xcode, go File > Swift Packages > Add Package Dependency and paste in the URL of this repository (https://github.com/soulverteam/SoulverCore).
+In Xcode, go File > Swift Packages > Add Package Dependency, and paste in the URL of this repository (https://github.com/soulverteam/SoulverCore).

 ## Manual Installation

-Drag `SoulverCore.xcframework` into the `Frameworks, Libraries, and Embedded Content` section of the General settings for your Mac or iOS target.
+Clone this repository, and drag `SoulverCore.xcframework` into the `Frameworks, Libraries, and Embedded Content` section of the General settings for your Mac or iOS target.

 ## Getting Started